← All beaches & hotels

 ⚠️ The 72-Hour Rain Rule

-The Hawaii Department of Health recommends staying out of the ocean for at least 72 hours after heavy rain, even if the water looks clear.
+The Hawaii Department of Health recommends avoiding ocean water contact for at least 72 hours after heavy rain, even if the water looks clear.
 Bacteria and pollutants from runoff can linger in the water longer than the brown color does.

 Get Beach Safety Alerts